heymarco/heymarco.github.io/_posts/2023-07-11-parallel_execution.md

 1. comparing ones own algorithm to the state of the art.
 2. repeating an experiment multiple times to obtain reliable results.

 The most inefficient way to do this is to loop over all algorithms, data sets, and experiment repetitions or folds.
 A more efficient method is to parallelize one of the loops.
 However, this still leaves us with a substantial amount of sequential processing.
-The most efficient solution lies in eliminating these loops entirely and allowing the system to concurrently execute all algorithm-dataset-fold combinations in parallel.
+The most efficient solution lies in allowing the system to concurrently execute all algorithm-dataset-fold combinations in parallel.

 ## Setting up algorithm and dataset dictionaries: